AustinAMeyer/Cloud-Security-Secure-the-Recipe-Vault-Web-Application/README.md

 Based on the architecture diagram, and the steps you have taken so far to upload data and access the application web service, identify at least 2 obvious poor practices as it relates to security.
 List these 2 practices, and a justification for your choices, in the text file named E1T4.txt.

 **Deliverables:**
-- **E1T4.txt** - Text file identifying 2 poor security practices with justification.
+- **E1T5.txt** - Text file identifying 2 poor security practices with justification.

+You can find my first deliverable here: [E1T5.txt](https://github.com/AustinAMeyer/Cloud-Security-Secure-the-Recipe-Vault-Web-Application/blob/master/starter/Deliverables/E1/E1T5.txt)

 ## Exercise 2: Enable Security Monitoring